gerald-guiony/ESPRadioCC1101Transceiver/README.md

 ESPRadioCC1101Transceiver is a C++ library for ESP8266 WiFi chip to transmit and receive RF signals with the CC1101 module.

-This library is an adaptation of various CC1101 Arduino libraries especially this one: [X2D Heaters drivers for Arduino and CC1101 RF chip](https://github.com/SixK/CC1101-X2D-Heaters)
+This library is a compilation of various CC1101 Arduino libraries especially this one: [X2D Heaters drivers for Arduino and CC1101 RF chip](https://github.com/SixK/CC1101-X2D-Heaters)

 ## Getting started